Final guidance on who is eligible to receive the payment.

 I am a carer for a family member and receive Carer’s Allowance.
 Will I receive this payment?

 This scheme focuses on the paid workforce and does not include unpaid carers.
 The Deputy Minister for Health and Social Services has agreed funding of £50,000 to Carers Wales to extend provision of psychological support to carers.
 Welsh Government has established a new Third Sector COVID-19 Response Fund worth £24 million and carers will benefit from the services this funding aims to support.
-Carers Trust Wales has made payments directly to carers from an Emergency Fund who have required support.
+Welsh Government is exploring what additional support can be provided to carers.

 I have left my job in a care home, will I still receive the payment?